-Business Intelligence is the application of data analysis concepts to transform raw data into digestable results that can inform business decision making.
+Business Intelligence is the application of data analysis concepts to transform raw data into digestible results that can inform business decision making.
 For quick and easy consumption of this information, visualizations, like bar and line charts, are often used.
-As with the module covering queries, this modulle on analysis techniques and commonly associated visualization options will be performed against a table titled Documents.
-Documents stores information pertaining to the files loaded into the fictional e-signiture platform, Digisign.
+As with the module covering queries, this module on analysis techniques and commonly associated visualization options will be performed against a table titled Activity.
+Activity stores information pertaining to user activity in a fictional social media application.

 Aggregation: simultaneously analyze many rows

 The process of summarizing a group of records via an aggregation function, such as average, minimum, maximum, sum or count, to return a single value representative of the group.
-A single query can simultaneously perform aggregations, of varying types, on multiple columns.
-In the Chart Creator, aggregation is defined in the measures box.
-Example: count of documents and the maximum uploaded date
+A single query can simultaneously perform aggregations of varying types on multiple columns.
+In the Data Explorer, aggregations are defined in the measures field.

-SELECT count(id) as "Count of Documents", max(date_uploaded) as "Maximum Date Uploaded" FROM documents
+SELECT count(activity_id) as "Count of Activity", max(created_date) as "Maximum Activity Date" FROM activity

 Segmentation: slice and dice aggregates

 Segmentation is the process of dividing a population of records into subgroups.
-Segmentation is performed via the GROUP BY command in SQL and by use of the dimensions box in the Chartio Chart Creator.
-When segmenting aggregates, a single row will be returned for each unique combination of values from the grouped fields.
+Segmentation is performed via the GROUP BY command in SQL and by use of the dimensions field in the Data Explorer.
+When segmenting aggregates, a single row will be returned for each unique combination of values from the grouped fields (dimensions).

-Example Business Question: In total, how many documents have been loaded into Digisign?
+Example Business Question: In total, how many users are there?